cesarvr/Spring-Boot/README.md

 #Ping!
 Pong!
 ```

-And now you can visit your traces here:
+And now you can see your traces in the [Zipkin dashboard](https://zipkin-deployment-ctest.e4ff.pro-eu-west-1.openshiftapps.com/):

 ![](https://raw.githubusercontent.com/cesarvr/Spring-Boot/master/docs/tracing.PNG)
 > Global view

 ![](https://raw.githubusercontent.com/cesarvr/Spring-Boot/master/docs/tracing-inside.PNG)
 > Debugging a trace

+> That instance is a test one I have (ephemeral) at the moment if you want to deploy one yourself you can [use this template](https://github.com/cesarvr/zipkin)

 ## Appendix